BitbossIO/keyring/README.md

 ```

 ### Set OP_RETURN data
-Set data into an OP_RETURN as a node.js Buffer value
+Set data into an OP_RETURN as a node.js Buffer value.
 ```
 tx.data(Buffer.from(myDataAsString));
 ```